mediamosa/mediamosa-sdk/readme.md

   - mediamosa_connector.response.class.inc
     This object is return each time you execute a REST call.

+  - mediamosa_connector.response.asset.class.inc
+    This object can be used for the /asset REST call. @see MediaMosaCkConnectorWrapper::get_asset().

 - mediamosa_development/* (6.x / 7.x)
   The mediamosa_development Drupal module allows developers to test and run REST calls directly using a form.